fupdec/mediaChips/README.md

 - Adding performers, tags, websites, rating, favorite, bookmark
 - Sorting and filtering by performers, tags, websites, filesize, quality, folder, path etc.
 - Save filters and sorting to a preset that can be loaded at any time or set as default
-- Play video in app (supported format only*) or in the system player selected by default
+- Play video in app or in the system player selected by default
 - Scanning for videos in multiple folders.
 Information is automatically added to the video: performers, tags, websites
-- Video preview on hover (supported format only*)
+- Video preview on hover (only supports formats that the HTML5 video tag can play)
 - Detailed video information: filesize, duration, dimension, quality, filename, format, date added
 - Creating video preview manually
 - Replacing thumb for a video
-- Add markers to the video (supported format only*): tag, favorite, bookmark
+- Add markers to the video: tag, performer, favorite, bookmark
-- Play video from a marker in the system player (Media Player Classic only)
 - Change paths of the videos
 - Filesize of selected and all videos in the status bar
 - ... and more

 #### Performers
 - Adding tags, rating, favorite, bookmark
-- Detailed profile: aliases, category, career, age, country and many appearance parameters
+- Detailed profile: aliases, category, career, age, country and many other parameters
+- Add custom parameter (New!)
 - Autosearch for information on the Internet and import data (Freeones, IAFD)
 - Sorting and filtering by all profile parameters
 - Save filters and sorting to a preset that can be loaded at any time or set as default